U.S. likely to default on debt between July and September unless Congress acts, CBO says - NewsBreak

 But Biden said he made it clear to Speaker Kevin McCarthy, a California Republican, and other GOP lawmakers in his State of the Union address that he “will not negotiate whether or not we pay our debt.”

-The post U.S. likely to default on debt between July and September unless Congress acts, CBO says appeared first on Alabama Reflector .
+The post U.S. likely to default on debt between July and September unless Congress acts, CBO says appeared first on South Dakota Searchlight .

 Comments / 0